fictivekin/pyshorturl/README.rst

     except BitlyError, e:
         print '%s' %e

-Using pyShortUrl for URL shortening with *tinyurl.com*
+Using pyshorturl for URL shortening with *tinyurl.com*
 ------------------------------------------------------

 ::